ansyun/dpdk-nginx/README.md

 ####Notes
 * ANS tcp stack support reuseport, so can enable nginx reuseport feature, multi nginx can listen on same port.
 * proxy_pass is supported.
+* In order to improve ANS performance, you shall isolate ANS'lcore from kernel by isolcpus and isolcate interrupt from ANS's lcore by update /proc/irq/default_smp_affinity file.

 ####Support
 -------